Winemaking

 Blackenbrook wines are a true reflection of our fruit and our land.

 We don’t use classic fining agents such as fish, milk, or egg extracts, and only use minimal additives.
+This means our wines are natural and suitable for vegans.

 A blue plate with vegan semolina mousse on a bed of pear and water cress salad.
 In the background there is a bottle of Blackenbrook Reserve Gewurztraminer with a 4 1/2 Stars Michael Cooper award sticker.